stevalla/COVID-19-ItalyvsWorld/results/README.md

 plot a regression line to see how it fits.
 Every day a new plot is inserted at the beginning of the file.

-- **world_swabs_vs_confirmed.pdf:** We plot, for each day, the number of swabs performed vs the number of confirmed of that day in all the world.
-We also plot a regression line to see how it fits.
-Every day a new plot is inserted at the beginning of the file.

 - **countries_distr:** Cumulative distributions of the number of confirmed and deaths for each country in the dataset.